On the convergence analysis of the decentralized projected gradient descent method

 where $\mathcal{P}_{\Omega}$ is the projection operator to $\Omega$ and $ \{w_{ij}\}_{1\leq i,j \leq n}$ are communication weight among the agents.
-While this method has been widely used in the literatures, its sharp convergence property has not been established well so far, except for the special case $\Omega = \mathbb{R}^n$.
+While this method has been widely used in the literature, its convergence property has not been established so far, except for the special case $\Omega = \mathbb{R}^n$.
 This work establishes new convergence estimates of DPG when the aggregate cost $f$ is strongly convex and each function $f_i$ is smooth.
 If the stepsize is given by constant $\alpha (t) \equiv\alpha >0$ and suitably small, we prove that each $x_i (t)$ converges to an $O(\sqrt{\alpha})$-neighborhood of the optimal point.
-In addition, we take a one-dimensional example $f_i$ and prove that the point $x_i (t)$ converges to an $O(\alpha)$-neighborhood of the optimal point.
-Also, we obtain convergence estimates for decreasing stepsizes.
-Numerical experiments are also provided to support the convergence results.
+In addition, we further improve the convergence result by showing that the point $x_i (t)$ converges to an $O(\alpha)$-neighborhood of the optimal point if the domain is given the half-space $\mathbb{R}^{d-1}\times \mathbb{R}_{+}$ for any dimension $d\in \mathbb{N}$.
+Also, we obtain new convergence results for decreasing stepsizes.
+Numerical experiments are provided to support the convergence results.